 The SWEDSWA are sometimes looking for farms where we can run training courses, at the moment, particularly Devon.

-The Cotswold AONB also allow me to host a few of their courses, you can find them here I host the Cherington, Tetbury, Chedglow and Estcourt Estate courses, The instructors names are on each listing so you know who will be looking after you.
+The Cotswold AONB also allowed me to host a few of their courses, They no longer run them, I used to host the Cherington, Tetbury, Chedglow and Estcourt Estate courses,

 Thats not me btw, thats Ed Bonn from The Cotswolds Rural Skills team